Haris617/esports-tournament-dbms/questions.md

 ### Procedure With WHILE Loop

-59. Create a procedure to print numbers from 1 to 5.
+59. Create a procedure to show tournament matches using WHILE loop.